SmokinCaterpillar/pypet/README.md

 The tests suite will make use of the `tempfile.gettempdir()` function to create such a temporary folder.

-You can run all tests with `$ python all_tests.py` which can also be found under `pypet/tests`.
+Each test module can be run individually, for instance `$ python trajectory_test.py`.

-You can pass additional arguments as `$ python all_tests.py -k --log_level=20, --folder=myfolder/`
+You can run **all** tests with `$ python all_tests.py` which can also be found under `pypet/tests`.
-with `-k` to keep the HDF5 files created by the tests (if you want to inspect them, otherwise they will be deleted after the completed tests), `--loglevel=` to choose a minimum logging level, and `--folder=` to specify a folder where to store the HDF5 files instead of the temporary one.
+You can pass additional arguments as `$ python all_tests.py -k --folder=myfolder/` with `-k` to keep the HDF5 and log files created by the tests (if you want to inspect them, otherwise they will be deleted after the completed tests), and `--folder=` to specify a folder where to store the HDF5 files instead of the temporary one.
 If the folder cannot be created, the program defaults to `tempfile.gettempdir()`.